ava-labs/ortelius/docs/deployment.md

 These processes are separated so they can scale independently as needed.
 They can start on a single machine or small cluster and be scaled out as the system grows.

 As Avalanche.go bootstraps the Producer will send all events to Kafka, the indexer will write them to the RDMS database, and the API will made them available.
-You can test your setup using cURL, `curl http://ortelius-api-host:8080/X/transactions`.
+You can test your setup [API](https://docs.avax.network/build/tools/ortelius).